digital-asset/docs.daml.com/docs/2.7.0/docs/high-level-intro.rst

  - what a multi-party application is
  - important concepts in multi-party applications
  - key architectural concepts in Daml
- - a transfer example using Daml
+ - an example of an asset transfer with Daml

 Why Do Multi-Party Applications Matter?
 ***************************************